imansabet/Read-text-in-image/README.md

 # Read-text-in-image
 # Image to Text Converter
-This Python program uses the Tesseract OCR engine to convert images to text.
-The program takes an image file as input, extracts the text from the image using Tesseract, and writes the text to a text file.
+This is a Python program that uses the Tesseract OCR engine to extract text from an image and display it on the screen.
+The program also draws rectangles around each word in the image to highlight their position.

-The program can also draw bounding boxes around the text in the original image and display the image with the bounding boxes.

 # Installation
 # Step 1: